How long do I have to bring a data protection breach claim?

 Do I have to report my data breach to any other organisation?

 If you feel that you have been the victim of a data breach you can report it to the Information Commissioners Office (ICO).
 The ICO is the U.K.’s independent data privacy regulator.
-Whilst the ICO cannot make an award of compensation they can investigate and fine any organisation who is guilty of a breach.
+Whilst the ICO cannot make an award of compensation they can investigate and fine any organisation that is guilty of a breach.
 The investigation and, if appropriate, the conviction can be very helpful in supporting your compensation claim.

 You can make a compensation claim without reporting the matter to the ICO however we would strongly recommend that you take this step as it will allow the ICO to carry out the majority of investigations on your behalf.